A new future for angling at Lee Valley Regional Park

 Will I have to pay more to fish?

-Charges will be up to the new licensees to set.
-At this stage we do not know who will be taking on the licence agreements so cannot comment on any changes to fees that may be implemented in the future, however it is hoped that all pricing will be kept fairly similar to what it currently is.
+Charges for the current season have already been published by the Authority, any changes for future years will be up to the new licensees to set.
+We cannot comment on any changes to fees that may be implemented in the future, however it is hoped that all pricing will be kept fairly similar to what it currently is.

 What is the timescale for this?